 What Are Epstein Pearls?

 Epstein Pearls are tiny white bumps that appear on the roof of a baby’s mouth.
-It mostly develops in newborns during the early months of development.
+This condition mostly develops in newborns during the early months of development.
 They first appeared in the 1880s and have been noted in 85% cases.
-The bumps measure between one to three millimetres, and they are usually found behind or along the gums.
+The bumps measure between one to three millimetres and they are usually found behind or along the gums.
 The good news is that these whitish-yellow bumps are harmless or benign.

 - If the baby weighs more than expected at birth.

 - If the newborn is past their due date.

 - If the baby is born to an older mom.

 Epstein Pearls appear in the early weeks of a newborn baby’s development.
 When the jaw and palate fuse together, the skin becomes trapped and gets filled with keratine (a protein found in the skin), and mucosal cysts appear.
 Clinically, Epstein Pearls are called palatal cysts, gingival cysts, or dental lamina cysts.
 Sometimes gentle rubbing using teething toys is enough to break the cysts.
 Breastfeeding, bottle feeding, and using a pacifier can also help in dissolving the cysts naturally.

 If you are not sure whether the bumps in your baby’s mouth are Epstein Pearls, you must consult a paediatrician.
 If the gums suddenly start bleeding and the cysts appear to be causing too much pain, a medical diagnosis is recommended.
 Treatment is not needed, but if your baby refuses to feed on the bottle or he refuses breast milk, you should get them checked at a clinic or a hospital.